 Conclusion

-I am excited to see how this technology is further improved in the future.
+I am thrilled to see how this technology is further improved in the future.
 Virtual reality therapy has a lot of potential to become one of the biggest breakthroughs in helping people like me deal with pain, anxiety, and depression.

 I hope that more sophisticated systems will emerge and revolutionize how we deal with conditions that affect us physically, mentally, and emotionally.
 Virtual reality literally took me to new heights.